yitaozh/yitaozh.github.io/source/_posts/How-to-leetcode.md

 * Z algorithm is to calculate the longest common prefix.
 * Manacher is to calculate the longest palindrome at each index.

+General notes

+* reference is much faster due to no copy and initialization
+* initialize the array if possible

 How to iterate a map(C++20)

 ```C++